chanyadeshani/Group8/README.md

 >Topics covered

+>Titanic dataset picked by Team 8

->Varibles in the titanic dataset
+>Description of variables in the titanic dataset

 >Python Libraries imported and their uses

->Titanic dataset picked by Team 8

 >Set up tasks taken to get our codes to run

 >Splitting of the Titanic dataset into test and train sets

->Cleaning the dataset
+>Cleaning the dataset to remove any data not needed and correct any possible misspellings

 >Data visualization of answers to the questions listed in the Project Description, using Seaborn library and Matplotlib library and other libraries